What is peer reviewing?

 Peer review in the Impact & Insight Toolkit

-A very exciting new addition to the Impact & Insight Toolkit is the new Peer Portal function.
+A very exciting addition to the Impact & Insight Toolkit is the Peer Matching Resource.
 All NPOs and SSOs who have registered to the Impact & Insight Toolkit have access to this, and anyone with experience in the arts and cultural sector and interested in evaluation is able to register themselves as a Peer Reviewer.

 Arts Council England’s Artistic and Quality Assessment